top of page

 Fun fact: the first Thanksgiving wasn’t just one fancy meal.
 It was a celebration-of-harvest festival that lasted for three days!
 Much of our knowledge of the festival comes from the writings of pilgrim Edward Winslow, an attendee of the celebration.
 While history didn’t gift us a laminated copy of the Thanksgiving menu, Winslow left us plenty of eye witness information about what may have been served.
 Let’s explore some of his writing to find out the background of the celebration and what the menu could have been.

 That paragraph alone holds a Mayflower-load of information.
-Gathering the fruits of our labors, refers to the Pilgrims’ first successful harvest since traveling to the New World.
+Gathering the fruits of our labors refers to the Pilgrims’ first successful harvest since traveling to the New World.
 As history tells us, the first year of the Pilgrims’ life in the colonies was full of struggles.
 The winter, more frigid and much deadlier than expected, took the lives of nearly half the colonists; consequently, only fifty or so survived to attend the Thanksgiving feasts.
 Miraculously, with the help of Native Americans (including the famous Squanto), the Pilgrims worked hard to cultivate enough crops to sustain their new lives.
 So when the harvest of November 1621 arrived, there was certainly cause to celebrate.

 As for the fowling bit, he’s referring to a party of men that were sent to hunt enough to feed the Company.
 In New England, there were many options for fowl-hunting, such as geese, ducks, swans, and yes, turkey!
 Notice that he doesn’t specifically mention turkey— however, the leader of the colonists, William Bradford, does.
 In his famous writing on the founding of the Plymouth Colony, he states:“…there was great store of wild turkeys, of which they [the hunting party] took many, besides venison, etc.” And, as well as fowl and venison, other accounts tell us of the plentiful seafood in the surrounding area, such as lobster, oysters, and a wide variety of fish.